-3. Parallel Port Connector (25-pin Female)
+3. Parallel Printer Connector (25-pin Female)

 You can enable the parallel port and choose the IRQ through "Onboard Parallel Port" in Chipset Features Setup of the BIOS SOFTWARE.
 NOTE: Serial printers must be connected to the serial port.

-4. Serial Port COM1 Connector (9-pin Male)
+4. Serial Port COM1 Connectors (One 9-pin Male)

-One serial port is ready for a mouse or other serial devices.
-A second serial port is available using a serial port bracket connected from the motherboard to an expansion slot opening.
-See "Onboard Serial Port" in Chipset Features Setup of the BIOS SOFTWARE for settings.
+One serial port can be used for pointing devices or other serial devices.
+See "Onboard Serial Port" in Chipset Features Setup of the BIOS SOFTWARE.

-5. Monitor (VGA) Output Connector (15-pin Female)
+5. Monitor (VGA) Output Connector (One 15-pin Female)

 This connector is for output to a VGA-compatible device.

-VGA Monitor (15-pin Female)
+The onboard VGA is an accelerated graphics port (AGP) for ultra-high memory bandwidth graphics.